Ficool

 "That's up to them.
 I already let them know you were looking for people."

-Sienna finished, easing her hand back.
+Cecilia eased her hand back.

-"Can we ask why'd you two wanted to join?"
-Lottie asked, her tail wrapping loosely around her leg.
+"Can I ask why you two wanted to join?"

-"Who wants to stay cooped up in a room for weeks anyway?"
-Ikade replied, her tone bright with adventure.
-She nodded to herself while speaking, her finger tracing an imaginary scene through the air.
 "We've never gone camping before, so we figured—why not try something new on the way to our vacation spot?"

 "Grassland?"
 Ikade's ears perk again.
 "Like actual grass?
 Not the sad brown stuff here?"

-It earned her a laugh from them.
+That earned a chuckle from a few of them.

 "So how long's the trip?"
 Ikade asks, leaning slightly forward.